-Sava run regular briefing events where you can come along to a residential surveyor involves, how the qualification works.
-You can book a free place and find www.sava.co.uk/resettlement Sava are pleased to be able to offer readers of this magazine a £500 discount on course fees. article when you speak to us.
+Sava run regular briefing events where you can come along to find out more about what being a residential surveyor involves, meet the team and hear about how the qualification works.
+You can book a free place and find out more about the diploma here: www.sava.co.uk/resettlement Sava are pleased to be able to offer readers of this magazine a £500 discount on course fees.
+Simply state where you saw this article when you speak to us.